ElectricRCAircraftGuy/glances_wiki/Study:-add-HTML-output.md

 * base.html: the default HTML template
 * default.html: the default HTML template (child of the base.html)
-* default.css: the default CSS
+* css/default.css: the default CSS

 Users can create new templates (both HTML and CSS) based on the defaults ones.
 To use the new templates, users had  to use the "-w templatename" option: the template.html and template.css will be loaded instead of the default one.